Site-Specific Safety Planning

 - 8 Licensed Building Practitioner points

-- 12 credits towards the Site Safe Certificate in Construction Site Safety
+- 7 credits towards the Health and Safety in Construction Programme

 Please note: If you are attending a 1 or 2 day Site Safe course then you need to bring with you a form of identification that can be verified (travel passport, birth certificate or residency certificate).
 This is required by NZQA and the Tertiary Education Commission.